 The total program consists of two semesters on campus and a minimum of 336 hours of clinical procedures in an affiliated dental clinic and/or private dental office.
-Students who complete this program will graduate with a certificate from Pima Community College and will be eligible to take the National Certification Examination and state licensure examination.
+Students who complete this program will graduate with an advanced certificate from Pima Community College and will be eligible to take the National Certification Examination and state oral radiography licensure examination.

-- Completion of college and allied health program acceptance requirements. - One semester of biology or zoology. - · Receipt of placement examination results for dental assisting applicants. - · Personal interview with the program coordinator.
+- Completion of college and allied health program acceptance requirements. - · One semester of biology or zoology. - Receipt of placement examination results for dental assisting applicants. - · Personal interview with the program coordinator.

-Total credit: 38 hours
+· Total credit: 38 credit hours.

-Work in residence: Minimum, 28 credit hours of major (DAT) courses to be completed in residence or challenged.
+Work in residence: minimum, 28 credit hours of major (DAT) courses to be completed in residence or challenged.
 (Approval required by program coordinator.)